milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 Personal data we receive from other sources.

-It’s not just the things you tell us, though – we may also receive info about you from other sources.
-These include business partners, such as affiliate partners, subsidiaries of the Booking.com corporate group, other affiliates of the Booking Holdings Inc. corporate group, and other independent third parties.
+It’s not just the things you tell us, though—we may also receive information about you from other sources.
+These include business partners, such as affiliate partners, subsidiaries of the Booking.com corporate group, other companies in the Booking Holdings Inc. corporate group, and other independent third parties.

-Anything we receive from these partners may be combined with info provided by you.
+Anything we receive from these partners may be combined with information provided by you.
 For example, Booking.com Trip Reservation services aren’t only made available via Booking.com and the Booking.com apps, but are also integrated into services of affiliate partners you can find online.
 When you use any of these services, you provide the reservation details to our business partners who then forward your details to us.

 We also integrate with third party service providers to facilitate payments between you and Trip Providers.
 These service providers share payment information, so we can administer and handle your Trip Reservation, making sure everything goes as smoothly as possible for you.

 We also collect info when we receive a complaint about you from a Trip Provider (e.g. in the case of misconduct).

 Another way we might receive data about you is through the communication services integrated into our platforms.
 These communication services offer you a way to contact the Trip Provider you’ve booked with to discuss your stay.
-In some cases, we receive metadata about these communication activities (e.g. who you are, where you called from, and the date and length of the call).
+In some cases, we receive metadata about these communication activities (such as who you are, where you called from, and the date and length of the call).

-We may also receive info about you in order to show you more relevant ads, such as the additional cookie data Booking.com social media partners make available to us.
-Please read the section Why does Booking.com collect and use your personal data? for more info.
+We may also receive information about you in order to show you more relevant ads, such as the additional cookie data Booking.com social media partners make available to us.
+Please read the section Why does Booking.com collect and use your personal data? for more information.

-When you link your Booking.com user account to a social media account, you might exchange data between Booking.com and that social media provider.
+When you link your Booking.com user account to your social media account, you might trigger exchanges of data between Booking.com and that social media provider.
 You can always choose not to share that data.

 Trip Providers may share info about you with Booking.com, too.
 This could happen if you have support questions about a pending Trip Reservation, or if disputes or other issues arise about a Trip Reservation.